HariSekhon/GitHub-Actions/README.md

 ## Examples

-In your GitHub repo, import these workflows by droping in a small yaml file.
+In your GitHub repo, import these workflows by adding small yaml files to the `.github/workflows/` directory.

 ### Scan for Secrets and Security issues